MaramAlossaimi/MaramAlossaimi/content/talks/Poisson polynomail algebras/index.md

 ---
-title: Polynomial Poisson Algebras talk
+title: The Polynomial Poisson Algebras talk

-event: the 10th Interna- tional Eurasian Conference on Mathematical Sciences and applications
+event: the 10th International Eurasian Conference on Mathematical Sciences and applications
 event_url: http://www.iecmsa.org

 summary: I gave a virtua short talk at the 10th International Eurasian Conference on Mathematical Sciences and applications, Sakarya, Turkey, 25-27 August 2021.
-abstract: The concept of Poisson algebra is one of the most important concepts in math- ematics that make a link between commutative and noncommutative algebra.
+abstract: The concept of Poisson algebra is one of the most important concepts in mathematics that make a link between commutative and noncommutative algebra.
 The Poisson algebra D can be defined as an algebra over a field K with Poisson bracket {,} such that (D,{,}) is satisfying anti-commutative, Jacobi identity and Leibniz rule.
 In this talk, I will give the definition of Poisson algebra, talk about some related concepts of polynomial Poisson algebras and give some examples.
 date: 2021-08-25T13:00:00.000Z
 #date_end: 2021-08-25T15:00:00.000Z